 Inside: Dogs know you’re pregnant in the first trimester.
 They just don’t know how many puppies you’re having.
 Here’s how to succeed at introducing dog to baby.

-Many moons ago, before I racked up five cats to my name, I had another furry addiction.
+Many moons ago, before I racked up three cats to my name, I had another furry addiction.
 No, not like THAT.
 I mean I had a house full of dogs.

 I owned a handful of my own and fostered many more for a local rescue group.
 I could never quite get the stink of dog off my hands no matter how often I washed them, and I sometimes fantasized about inventing a full-body lint-rolling device that would surely make me millions.